wfmigrantaction/wfmigrantaction.github.io/get-involved.md

 Download more information <a href="/resources/WMAG-Coordinator-Roles.pdf" target="_blank">here</a>.

 #### Vacancy - Volunteer Coordinator
-Walthamstow Migrants’ Action Group is entirely volunteer-run.
+Waltham Forest Migrant Action is entirely volunteer-run.
 We are looking for someone to join our Working Group - to be the main point of contact for our team of volunteers, respond to new volunteer enquiries, and to foster an environment where volunteers feel supported and listened to as valued members of the whole team.

 Download more information <a href="/resources/WMAG-Coordinator-Roles.pdf" target="_blank">here</a>.